 The peer-reviewed journal Nature publishedOpens in a new tab the research, which we read about in The GuardianOpens in a new tab.
 The team was made up of scientists from Stanford University, in both the psychiatry and neurology departments.
 In a press releaseOpens in a new tab, they highlighted that the brains transplanted into rats grew much bigger and more complex than they do in the laboratory setting.
 The connection to blood and sensory input helps the cells develop.
 The rodents themselves, however, do not grow to an unusual size.

 Scientists use similar lab-grown mini-brains in many other research projects around the world.
-For example, they are crucial to studying the connection between eyes and the brain, as well as treatments for neurodegenerative diseases like ALS
+For example, they are crucial to studying the connection between eyes and the brainOpens in a new tab, as well as treatments for neurodegenerative diseases like ALSOpens in a new tab.

 Melissa is Nerdist’s science & technology staff writer.
 She also moderates “science of” panels at conventions and co-hosts Star WarsologiesOpens in a new tab, a podcast about science and Star Wars.
 Follow her on Twitter @melissatruthOpens in a new tab.